KDE TechBase

 [edit] Abstract

 Phonon is not really designed to handle multiple sounds at the same time.
-KALEngine is made for games and create one thread per sound, using the openAL library.
+Gluon's audio module is made for games and create one thread per sound, using the openAL library.
 You also get all the other openAL goodness like 3D sounds, effects and multichannel.

-In this example, we will play a "Hello Word".
-We don't need to specify any sound file, openAL provides a default sound itself.
+In this example, we will play a simple sound file as "Hello Word".

 {